psychemedia/island-storynotes/wheatsheaf_duel.md

 Capital Free and Old-established Public-House, in one of the best situations in the town of Newport.

-TO SOLD by AUCTION, by Mr FRANCIS PITTIS, by order and under the direction of the Executors of the late Mr. F. Kiddle, on Tuesday the 19th of December, 1826, at the Wheat-sheaf Inn, Newport, Isle of Wight, all that Good Accustomed PUBLIC HOUSE, known the name of the *Red Lion*, situated in the centre of St. James's Square, where the cattle market is held, and now in the occupation of Mr George Pedder.
+TO SOLD by AUCTION, by Mr FRANCIS PITTIS, by order and under the direction of the Executors of the late Mr. F. Kiddle, on Tuesday the 19th of December, 1826, at the Wheat-sheaf Inn, Newport, Isle of Wight, all that Good Accustomed PUBLIC HOUSE, known by the name of the *Red Lion*, situated in the centre of St. James's Square, where the cattle market is held, and now in the occupation of Mr George Pedder.
 The house is very substantially brick built, and comprises on the ground floor, three sitting rooms in front, two back ditto, a good cellar, large stables, and stores; the second floor, two large rooms in front, and three back bed rooms the attic, six sleeping rooms.
 The whole of the rooms are well arranged, and the premises are front thirty-seven feet.

 *The Sale to commence precisely at Six o'Clock in the Evening.*